symptomnavi.ch

 What you can do for yourself...

-• Contact your family doctor or another specialist you trust.
+• Contact your family doctor or another professional you trust.

 Tips